theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 0.9.48
+- Fixed issue with players not beeing able to pan the map or see measurement units

 ## Version 0.9.47
 - Inverted Left\Right click behaviour on map tab to match Scene behavour
 - Selected tab now persists between refreshes